drkameleon/complete-hsk-vocabulary/README.md

         - **numeric:** (→ *n*) same as above, only with numeric notation for the tones
         - **bopomofo:** (→ *b*) transliteration of the word in [Bopomofo/Zhuyin](https://en.wikipedia.org/wiki/Bopomofo) (注音)
         - **romatzyh:** (→ *g*) transliteration of the word in [Gwoyeu Romatzyh](https://en.wikipedia.org/wiki/Gwoyeu_Romatzyh) (国语罗马字)
-    - **meanings:** (→ *m*) a list of dictionary definitions for the current words (all meanings have been cleaned and sanitized - as much as possible - with the possible classifier annotations extracted and presented as a separate entry)
+    - **meanings:** (→ *m*) a list of dictionary definitions for the current words (💡 all meanings have been cleaned and sanitized - as much as possible - with the possible classifier annotations extracted and presented as a separate entry)
     - **classifiers:** (→ *c*) the list of [measure words](https://en.wikipedia.org/wiki/Chinese_classifier) (classifiers) associated with the word form in question (if any)

 > ℹ️ The exact same data exists in the minified/compressed `complete.min.json`, only without pretty-printing and with the above abbreviations used instead of the full field names (e.g `w` for `word`, etc).